 How Do You Receive an Athletic Scholarship?

-First of all, you need to excel in a sport that awards money for college, such as: basketball, crew, cross country, fencing, field hockey, football, golf, sailing, skiing, soccer, tennis and wrestling.
+First of all, you need to excel in a sport that awards money for college, such as: basketball, crew, cross country, fencing, field hockey, volleyball, football, golf, sailing, skiing, soccer, tennis and wrestling.

 During the fall of your junior year, meet with your guidance counselor to find out if your grade point average (GPA) is on track and you meet the other academic requirements for this kind of college aid.
 Your counselor can also help you find schools that offer scholarships in the sport you excel in.